lkotipal/pdxparse/README.md

 * deal with alias_tags
 * maybe load history/units/ for load_OOB
 * maybe load technology for has_tech
-* maybe load country_leader for traits
+* m~~aybe load country_leader for traits~~
 * handle or ignore add_ai_strategy?
 * Expand info on add_field_marshal_role ?
 * Find cleaner solution for missing closing brackets in files

 ## Thanks
-* Thanks the functional programming discord community for helping me out in specific:
+* Thanks the functional programming discord community for helping me out and in specific:
     * Edmundnoble
     * skykanin سكايكانن
     * Cyrus T